anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

 tabstat aa_api13, by(parent_ed) stat(mean sd)
 ```

 Cool, right?
 And very, very powerful.
-What this tables shows us it that, for african american students, schools (or students on those schools) in which parents are more educated perform, ON AVERAGE, 81 point better then the other schools.
+What this tables shows us it that, for african american students, schools (or students in those schools) in which parents are more educated perform, ON AVERAGE, 81 point better then the other schools.

 We could do the same for a more boring variable, but that already has 3 categories, which is "charter" (type of school):